 Longest drought between Ultimate Games: 12 seasons; 1912-1924.

 World Series Ultimate Game Standings: The National League holds a 24-16 advantage over the American League.

 Most Ultimate Games by One Team in the Same Season: Three; 1982 Milwaukee Brewers and 2017 New York Yankees.
 The Brewers won the AL East title in an Ultimate Game on the last day of the regular season (Game #162).
 In the ALCS they won the deciding fifth game, and in the World Series they lost in seven games.
-The 2017 Yanks won the wild card game, defeated the Indians in G5 of the ALDS, and lost to the Astros in Game Seven of the AL Championship Series.
+The 2017 Yanks won the wild card game, defeated the Indians in Game Five of the ALDS, and lost to the Astros in Game Seven of the AL Championship Series.

 Fewest Ultimate Games, Original Franchise: The Philadelphia Phillies have played in just two Ultimate Games, defeating Houston in the 1980 NLCS, and losing to Montreal in the 1981 NL East Division Series.